-I am an assistant professor at the University of California, Riverside.
+I am an associate professor at the University of California, Riverside.

 I completed my Ph.D. in mathematics in May 2010 at UT Austin studying with David Ben-Zvi.

 Ethan Kowalenko (Ph.D.
 2021) is my former graduate student.

 I study symmetry in algebra and geometry.
 More specifically, my research is in geometric representation theory, a field that lies at the crossroads of algebra, topology, algebraic geometry and combinatorics.
 Much of my work so far has been motivated by problems in modular representation theory, meaning representation theory over fields of positive characteristic.

 (joint with D. Juteau and G.